-According to research, turning down the thermostat and spending time in relative chill temperatures can help you burn more calories, even if you are just sitting around doing nothing.
+According to research, spending time in relative chill temperatures can help you burn more calories, even if you are just sitting around doing nothing.

-In fact, spending time in the cold can increase calorie burn by up to 30 percent, according to a study published in the journal Trends in Endocrinology and Metabolism.
+In fact, doing so can increase calorie burn by up to 30 percent, according to a study published in the journal Trends in Endocrinology and Metabolism.

 Another study published in the Journal of Clinical Investigations found that people who spend a couple of hours a day in mild cold—approximately 63 degrees F—for a period of six weeks burned more energy than those who spent the time in warmer temperatures.

-So next time you are thinking about skipping an outdoor workout because it’s “too cold” then keep in mind the cold is actually your friend and can help you shed more calories.
+So, next time you are thinking about skipping an outdoor workout because it’s “too cold” then keep in mind the cold is your friend.

 The best measure you can take here is to eat before going to a party.
 Doing this will help curb your hunger and take the edge off your appetite beforehand.

-In addition, you can also bring your own healthy plate to make sure that you will have something healthy to snack on without over doing it.
+In addition, you can also bring your own healthy plate to make sure you have something healthy as an alternative.

-Sure, you are able to stick with a pretty healthy diet and exercise during the week, but once the freedom of the weekend arrives, you decide to take a break from your resolution, WRONG, doing this will only set you back and undo your hard efforts
+Sure, you can stick with a healthy diet and exercise during the week, but once the freedom of the weekend arrives, you decide to take a break from your resolution, WRONG.
+Doing so can only set you back and undo your hard efforts

 Therefore, you need to be conscious of the happy hour of work on Friday, the restaurant dinner on Saturday, and the home-cooked large meals on Sunday.

-If you are not paying attention here, your weekends can turn into diet landmines that can undo a week’s worth of healthy dieting and exercising.
+If you are not paying attention here, your weekends can turn into a diet landmine that can undo a week’s worth of healthy dieting and exercise.

 Keep in mind that eating poorly and skipping workouts on Friday to Sunday every week comes out to a whopping 12 days off a month.

-Patience will help you reduce stress, control cravings, plan things right, set the right goals, and most importantly, keep you consistent and going—especially when all the odds are stacked up against you.
+Patience is a virtue.
+It will help you reduce stress, control cravings, plan things right, set the right goals, and most importantly, keep you consistent and going—especially when all the odds are stacked up against you.

 Patience will allow you to see beyond the current (unpleasant) moment to a future in which you have already achieved what you are after.